-Many people wonder about how to donating testicles.
-Testicle donation allows you to help someone, make money, and still live a productive life.
+Many people wonder about how to donate testicles.
+Testicle donation, in theory, allows you to help someone, make money, and still live a productive life.
 So can a person donate a testicle?
-And if so, you may wonder, “Where can I donate a testicle for money?”
+And if so, the next logical question is, “Where can I donate a testicle for money?”

 Years ago, the TLC television show Extreme Cheapskates aired an episode where a man stated he was participating in a medical study that required him to donate one testicle and have it replaced with a prosthetic one.
 The payout: $35,000.
 Of course, viewers got excited at the potential opportunities to make that extra cash, but reports of the actual donation are vague.

 Can you donate testicles for $35,000?
 Many are now wondering how to donate a testicle and also how to sell a testicle.

 How to Donate a Testicle: But First, Is It Possible to Donate a Testicle?

 What You Can Donate for Money Besides a Testicle